 Plasma‑arc Pyrolysis

 High Temperature Technologies Corp. uses a plasma arc torch incorporating gas or steam and metal electrodes (copper, tungsten, hafnium, zirconium, etc.) to create plasma, which is an ionized gas.
-The temperature of the plasma torch can be in the range 3 000-6 000℃; at these temperatures molecular bonds break down through a process called molecular dissociation, to create basic elements of materials ‐ atoms.
+The torch can reach temperatures in the range of 3 000–6 000 °C; at these temperatures molecular bonds break down through a process called molecular dissociation, producing basic elemental constituents.
+Plasma‑arc systems are also being trialed for difficult waste streams and specialty feedstocks, illustrating how high‑temperature electrified processes can complement lower‑temperature methane pyrolysis.

 2‑step Catalyst Bed